awsdocs/aws-doc-sdk-examples/.rust_alpha/cross_service/README.md

 ### detect_faces

 This code example:
-- Saves the image in an Amazon S3 bucket with an "uploads/" prefix.
+- Saves the image in an Amazon Simple Storage Service (Amazon S3) bucket with an "uploads/" prefix.
 - Displays facial details age range, gender, and emotion (smiling, etc.).

 ```